botbie/blog/about/index.md

 current: about
 ---

-This is an open source blog platform that is based on Jekyll and hosted by Github.
-Everyone are free to join us to contribute your articles.
+This is an open source blogging platform that is based on Jekyll and hosted by Github.
+Everyone is free to join us to contribute your articles.

 To run this blog on your machine, just follow these steps: